ahmadjafari86/ahmadjafari86/README.md

 - 👯 Looking to collaborate on [types of projects, e.g., open-source tools for developers].
 - 🤔 Seeking help with [any challenges or topics].
 - 💬 Ask me about [your expertise areas].
-- 📫 Reach me at: [your email or LinkedIn/Twitter handle].
+- 📫 Reach me at: ahmadjafari.dev@gmail.com
 - ⚡ Fun fact: [something interesting about you, e.g., I can solve a Rubik's cube in under a minute!].

 ## 🛠️ Skills & Technologies